dekelIdo/Google-app/README.md

 Demo app inspired Gmail & Google Note
 [Here is my project link](https://dekelido.github.io/Google-app/#/ "Google_App link")

+<img width="947" alt="Google-app" src="https://user-images.githubusercontent.com/109578899/193601290-bc4edfa8-3dbe-46e4-b2db-d3f7d5415ca9.png">

+## Google-app Description
 My first app in React, in which you can manage inbox mail and a to-do note list.
-<img width="947" alt="Google-app" src="https://user-images.githubusercontent.com/109578899/193601290-bc4edfa8-3dbe-46e4-b2db-d3f7d5415ca9.png">
+I learned a bit about the canvas technology and decided to incorporate it into the project as part of the google note.

 ### Technologies
 - React CLI & Github pages